 The City offers postemployment health insurance to retired employees.
 The benefits are provided through a single employer defined benefit postemployment healthcare plan administered by the City.
 Kansas statutes provide that postemployment healthcare benefits be extended to retired employees who have met age and/or service eligibility requirements until the individuals become eligible for Medicare coverage at age 65.
 The health insurance benefit provides the same coverage for retirees and their dependants as for active employees and their dependants.
 The benefit is available for selection at retirement and is extended to retirees and their dependants until the individuals become eligible for Medicare at age 65.
+The health for retirees and their dependants are coverage for retirees and their dependents as for active employees and their dependants until the individuals become eligible for Medicare at age 65.
 The plan does not issue a stand-alone financial report.